 The Company's inventory balance fluctuates throughout the year as a result of the general seasonality of the Company's business and is also affected by the timing of new product launches.
 With respect to the Company's Golf Equipment business, the buildup of inventory levels generally begins during the fourth quarter and continues heavily into the first quarter as well as into the beginning of the second quarter in order to meet demand during the height of the golf season.
 Inventory levels are also impacted by the timing of new product launches as well as the success of new products.
-Historically, inventory levels with respect to the Company's Apparel, Gear and Other business generally aligned with the seasonality of the golf season.
-As a result of the Jack Wolfskin acquisition in January 2019, the Company anticipates the buildup of outdoor apparel inventory to start in the second quarter and continue into the third and fourth quarters due to the seasonal nature of this business, as many of their products are geared toward the fall/winter season.
-The Company's inventory increased to \$360.5 million as of June 30, 2019 compared to \$338.1 million as of December 31, 2018.
-This increase primarily reflects the addition of inventory from the Jack Wolfskin acquisition.
-The Company's inventory as of June 30, 2018 primarily due to the addition of inventory as a result of the Jack Wolfskin acquisition combined with an increase in golf equipment inventory to support the growth in core business year-over-year.
+Historically, inventory levels with respect to the Company's Apparel, Gear and Other operating segment generally aligned with the seasonality of the golf season.
+As a result of the Jack Wolfskin acquisition in January 2019, the Company anticipates the buildup of outdoor apparel inventory to start in the second quarter and continue into the third and fourth quarters due to the seasonal nature of this business, as many of the Jack Wolfskin products are geared toward the fall/winter season.
+The Company's inventory increased to \$340.3 million as of September 30, 2019 compared to \$338.1 million as of December 31, 2018.
+This increase primarily reflects the addition of inventory from the Jack Wolfskin acquisition as well as the seasonality of this business, partially offset by a decrease in inventory levels in Golf Equipment due to the general seasonality of the golf business.
+The Company's inventory as of September 30, 2018 primarily due to incremental inventory as a result of the Jack Wolfskin acquisition.